deltasata/Unresolved_LSNeIa_in_LSST/README.md

 # Detecting Unresolved Lensed SNe Ia in LSST Using Blended Light Curves

-This repository contains code (`ipython notebooks`) designed to calculate the number of resolved and unresolved lensed Type Ia supernovae (SNe Ia) expected in the LSST (Legacy Survey of Space and Time) by the *Vera Rubin Observatory*, as well as the observed blended light curves for the unresolved systems.
+This repository contains code (`ipython notebooks`) designed to calculate the number of resolved and unresolved lensed Type Ia supernovae (SNe Ia) expected in the Legacy Survey of Space and Time (LSST) by the *Vera Rubin Observatory*, as well as the observed blended light curves for the unresolved systems.
 For a detailed explanation, please refer to [arXiv:2404.15389](https://arxiv.org/abs/2404.15389).

 ## Data Requirements